goncalo1021pt/42lisboa/README.md

 # 42 Lisboa Projects Backup
+**Note:** Future projects will be maintained in separate repositories.
+This repository may be dismantled in the future to organize each project individually.

 This repository contains all the projects I have completed at 42 Lisboa, including both the Common Core and Piscine projects.